Heart of the Sunrise: Content and structure

 At around 3:25, after the final cycle, the song switches to a much softer style, where Jon Anderson begins singing.
 This section starts in 6/8 but includes many individual sequences, including a quirky 5/8 riff that appears in various speeds and arrangements.
 The song gradually builds in intensity, eventually including the main riff interspersed with the other sections.
 A brief 9/8 classical snippet of Rick Wakeman's is used as well in both classical and rock arrangements.

 The song itself ends very abruptly around 10:35, but a reprise of "We Have Heaven" from earlier on the album is included as a hidden track, extending it to 11:27 (11:32 on the 2003 release).
 Some vinyl pressings of the album, as well as most pre-recorded tape editions, end without this reprise.
 At either length, it is the longest song on the album.
 Original North American pressings of Fragile contain the reprise, but list "Heart of the Sunrise"'s timing as 10:34, not reflecting its inclusion.

-Squire wrote the song's main riff, which has similarities to the one from King Crimson's "21st Century Schizoid Man."

 Rick Wakeman contributed to the writing of "Heart of the Sunrise" (and fellow album piece "South Side of the Sky") by adding piano interludes to both songs, but was not credited because of contractual conflicts.
 He was instead promised more money by Atlantic studio executives, which he claims he never saw.